 He ended up with a massive stroke at age 50, killing off a major portion of his brain and functionality.
 He now has difficulty walking, and can barely enjoy the fruits of his success.

-Only my friend managed to maintain his health, marriage, and sanity through the process of building the business.
-These men worked excruciatingly long hours under deep stress and paid the ultimate price.
+Only my friend (the fourth executive) managed to maintain his health, marriage, and sanity through the process of building the business.

 Living life in balance while pursuing financial gain is an essential part of the formula for true success.

 The founder of the company received $80 million, but I doubt anyone reading this post would swap their health for that money if it meant also having a stroke and becoming partially brain-dead.

 The bottom line is don’t make the same mistake and sacrifice your health for success.

 Don’t miss your kids growing up or ignore your spouse.